Jay Jay the Jet Plane: Broadcast and home media

 Jay Jay the Jet Plane premiered on The Learning Channel as part of the Ready Set Learn block.
 Later, it aired on PBS Kids beginning June 11, 2001, with reruns until May 31, 2009.
 It aired on PBS Kids Sprout (now Universal Kids) from September 26, 2005 until September 2, 2008.

 From 2012 until 2014, it aired in Spanish on Telemundo as part of "MiTelemundo".
 In 2021, it also aired on Qubo for a short time until Scripps' closure and on Smile until its closure on January 12, 2025.
-Outside of the series' home country, it aired on Channel 5, Discovery Kids, CBeebies, Tiny Pop, and S4C's Cyw block in the UK, Canal+ and Piwi in France, Discovery Kids in Latin America, TV Cultura in Brazil, and Nickelodeon in the Middle East.
+Outside of the series' home country, it aired on Channel 5, Discovery Kids, Tiny Pop, and S4C's Cyw block in the UK, Canal+ and Piwi in France, Discovery Kids in Latin America, TV Cultura in Brazil, and Nickelodeon in the Middle East.

-In the early-to-mid 2000s, Sony Pictures Home Entertainment (formerly Columbia TriStar Home Entertainment) released the series on both VHS and DVD.
+In the early to mid-2000s, Sony Pictures Home Entertainment (formerly Columbia TriStar Home Entertainment) released the series on both VHS and DVD.
 Later, two Jay Jay's Mysteries episodes were released on DVD by PBS Home Video (distributed by Paramount Home Entertainment) in 2007.

-Religious-based Tommy Nelson also released the series with a new dub on both VHS and DVD.
+Religion-based Tommy Nelson also released the series with a new dub on both VHS and DVD.

 In 2019, Yippee TV became the sole streaming service of Jay Jay the Jet Plane.